logdna/mezmo-workshops/content/en/pet-clinic/docs/petclinic-app.md

    {{< /highlight >}}

    {{% alert title="NOTE" color="info" %}}
-   To ingest these logs properly, each log entry needs to appear on it's own line followed by an appended line separator.
+   To ingest these logs properly, each log entry needs to appear on its own line followed by an appended line separator.
 We configured this in our **Logback** configuration with this line in the `FileLogger`'s `layout` config:

    ```xml
    			<appendLineSeparator>true</appendLineSeparator>